manuel-serrano/bigloo/doc/date.md

 date object.

 ### current-date ###
-Returns a `date` object representing the current date.
+Returns the current date as a `date` object.

 ### current-seconds ###
 Returns an `elong` integer representing the current epoch (i.e., the